juno-v/fullstack-test/README.md

 ## Project Structure

-    - the database lives in a .json file within app/server
+    - the database lives in a .json file within fullstack-testserver
-    - app/src/ show all of the components each in their older folders
+    - fullstack-testsrc/ show all of the components each in their older folders
     - design is used with the Material UI SX prop or the new styles integration, no external css files
-    - app/src/services contain a couple of requests
+    - fullstack-testsrc/services contain a couple of requests
     - images of project are located at the root

     *** the project was created by doing each feature in their